Meet the trustees

 She has 20+ years' board experience across private, public and third sectors with specific focus on innovation, sustainability, data science and building partnerships.
 A former JP Morgan investment banker, she is a board member of the National Lottery Community Fund and the University of Edinburgh.
 Named as one of the “100 Women to Watch” on the female FTSE Board Report 2015, Perdita is also a Fellow of the RSA.

+Andy Haldane is Chief Executive of the RSA.
+Previously he was Chief Economist at the Bank of England and was Permanent Secretary for Levelling Up at the Cabinet Office for six months from September 2021, on secondment from the RSA.
 Among other positions, he is Honorary Professor at University of Nottingham, a Visiting Fellow at Nuffield College, Oxford, a Fellow of the Academy of Social Sciences and a Governor of the National Institute of Economic and Social Research.
 He has authored around 200 articles and 4 books.
 Andy is the founder and trustee of ‘Pro Bono Economics’, a charity which brokers economists into charitable projects, and Patron of the charities Reach and Speakers for Schools.

 Previously he built an internet-based company that he co-founded in the USA and the UK.
 His early career was in the accountancy profession (latterly with Neville Russell, now known as Mazars), which he left to become finance director of a major group of Lloyd’s insurance underwriting agencies.

-Paul has over twenty five years of experience in the advertising and marketing sector.
+Paul Coffey has over twenty five years of experience in the advertising and marketing sector.
 He is the Strategy & Operations Director for Google’s Advertising Platform business in Europe, the Middle East and Africa; responsible for sales strategy, commercialisation and incubating new product launches.

 Paul has been at Google for eight years.
 Prior to that he worked for a number of media and creative agencies.
 Paul has a degree in Modern History from Oxford University.